 - Kawaii: Kawaii is a frequently recurring theme throughout the series.note

 - Panda-ing to the Audience: The mall coaster and some of the group's furnishings are designed with kawaiified, panda-like color schemes.
+G also has a Panda costume and most of her personal items are Panda themed.

 - Highlighted in "Pandamonium", where they encounter eccentric businessman Panda Pete, a man in a panda suit CEO of "Pandas in Pants" that sells fashionable clothing and toys, especially stuffed "KiKis", plush robotic pandas in pants.